How Chlorine Degradation Impacts New Home Performance

 According to a recent technical note issued by the “Frequent or continuous exposure to water conditions beyond those used in ASTM Test Method F2023 (i.e., aggressive water quality with an ORP above 825 mV and/or pressures above 80 psig and/or temperatures above 140°F) may cause premature oxidation and eventual brittleness of the PEX material, reducing its ability to meet long-term requirements.”

 While these temperatures and pressures are not typical in homes, they are not uncommon.
 Many areas of the country routinely have street pressure that exceeds 80psi, and warm climate areas may see ambient attic temperatures above 140°F during peak summer months.

 The materials used in plumbing systems must be able to withstand ongoing exposure to the chlorine-based disinfection used in our drinking water.
 FlowGuard Gold® CPVC is 100% immune to chlorine degradation in domestic plumbing systems because it is a chlorinated material.
 The presence of chlorine in CPVC’s molecular structure ensures that a FlowGuard Gold CPVC plumbing system will never experience chlorine degradation in situations where polyolefin materials like PEX, Polypropylene and PERT can fail.

 FlowGuard Gold CPVC has been used in American plumbing systems for 60 years, with more than 11 billion feet of pipe installed.
-Despite its extensive use, CPVC is the only plumbing system material without any class action lawsuits.
+Despite its extensive use, CPVC is the only plumbing system material without any certified class action lawsuits.

 FlowGuard Gold CPVC’s resistance to chlorine degradation provides builders and installers peace of mind that the plumbing system will not fail when exposed to chlorine in normal drinking water.